 Sunflowers need regular watering to keep them healthy.
-They put on lots of growth in a short time, and water is a key element to supporting this (along with sunlight and good soil).
+They put on lots of growth in a short time, and plenty of water is a key element to supporting this (along with enough sunlight and good quality, well draining soil).

 It’s also a good idea to water your sunflower plants more in the early stages of growth, to help them produce strong stems.